chef-boneyard/windows/README.md

 ### Initialization Arguments
 - `allow_pending_reboots`: indicator on whether the handler should act on a the Window's 'pending reboot' state. default is true
 - `timeout`: timeout delay in seconds to wait before proceeding with the reboot. default is 60 seconds
-- `reason`:  comment on the reason for the reboot. default is 'Opscode Chef initiated reboot'
+- `reason`:  comment on the reason for the reboot. default is 'Chef Software Chef initiated reboot'

 Windows ChefSpec Matchers